GrindeLab/STEAM/README.md

 #> 6 0.49133804 0.07424451 0.4344174
 ```

-As in the case of 2 ancestral populations, we can use *STEAM* to estimate the number of generations since admixture (`g`) based on the observed pattern of correlation in local ancestry at pairs of markers across the genome.
+**Step 3:** As in the case of 2 ancestral populations, we can use *STEAM* to estimate the number of generations since admixture (`g`) based on the observed pattern of correlation in local ancestry at pairs of markers across the genome.
 We store the local ancestry correlation in the data frame `example_corr_K3` and run the function `get_g()` on this data frame to estimate `g`:

 ```r